Kevin123445567/Kevin123445567/README.md

 - 👋 Hi, I’m @Kevin123445567
-- 👀 I’m interested in the pooh
+- 👀 I’m interested in the poop
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on a float
 - 📫 How to reach me with a shit
 - 😄 Pronouns: HIHIH
-- ⚡ Fun fact: The pooh is my favourite brother
+- ⚡ Fun fact: The poop is my favourite brother

 <!---
 Kevin123445567/Kevin123445567 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.